 Styrofoam Packaging and Soft Plastics

 Styrofoam and soft plastic collection is available at select locations on campus.
-Visit UBC Building Operation's Styrofoam and Soft Plastics Recycling Pick-Up Program for more information and to enrol in the program.
+Visit UBC Building Operation's Styrofoam and Soft Plastics Recycling Pick-Up Program for more information and to enroll in the program.

 Plants and Soil